ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 ### Name Picker (com.ibm.verse.ext.namePicker)
 The Name Picker extension point allows the integration of a custom UI for selecting addresses when sending an email.
-When a custom name picker is contributed to Verse, the â€˜Toâ€™ label in the UI for composing a mail will be rendered as a link.
+When a custom name picker is contributed to Verse, the ‘To’ label in the UI for composing a mail will be rendered as a link.
 On clicking the link, the name-picker will be rendered inside of the mail compose view.
 The user can select names using the name picker then the selected names will be added to **To** **Cc** **Bcc** fields accordingly in mail compose view.

 &nbsp;

 #### Required Properties for a Name Picker
-- {string} `url` The widgetâ€™s url, when the **To** link is clicked, a new iframe will open in the mail compose view pointing to this URL.
+- {string} `url` The widget’s url, when the **To** link is clicked, a new iframe will open in the mail compose view pointing to this URL.
 The resource at the URL must display a UI allowing the user to add names to the email.

 &nbsp;